Countries of the Bay of Bengal: Fishing

 In recent years, the fishing industry has developed into an important earner of foreign exchange through the export of marine and aquatic products.
-In Bangladesh fish exports account for 15 per cent of the total export earnings.
-Though the percentage contribution of the fisheries sector to total export earnings of the country is yet marginal in the other countries in absolute terms, the export earnings have been increasing very fast.
-As export items, fish and fish products are very important, as the net earnings from these products are extremely high, a result of their being almost one hundred per cent local resource-based.
+In Bangladesh, fish exports account for 15 percent of the total export earnings.
+Though the percentage contribution of the fisheries sector to the total export earnings of the country is yet marginal in the other countries in absolute terms, the export earnings have been increasing very fast.
+As export items, fish and fish products are very important, as the net earnings from these products are extremely high, a result of their being almost one hundred percent local resource-based.

-The increased production of marine fish has come primarily through the motorization of traditional craft, the introduction of new craft and the introduction and popularization of new’ types of synthetic gear, which have replaced the traditional gear.
-It is in Thailand alone that the private/commercial sector has taken the initiative of introducing and extending craft and gear; there has been very little state support or intervention in these activities in this country.
+The increased production of marine fish has come primarily through the motorization of traditional craft, the introduction of new craft, and the introduction and popularization of new types of synthetic gear, which have replaced traditional gear.
+It is in Thailand alone, that the private/commercial sector has taken the initiative of introducing and extending craft and gear; there has been very little state support or intervention in these activities in this country.
 The increasing emphasis accorded to the development of coastal aquaculture is another feature common to almost every country in the region.
-In countries such as Bangladesh, Sri Lanka and India, a primary reason for the increased emphasis on coastal aquaculture is the increase in foreign exchange earnings generated from shrimp farming.
+In countries such as Bangladesh, Sri Lanka, and India, a primary reason for the increased emphasis on coastal aquaculture is the increase in foreign exchange earnings generated from shrimp farming.

 Tourism

-Thailand's Andaman coast is the largest hub of tourism in the region.
+Thailand's Andaman Coast is the largest hub of tourism in the region.
 Sri Lanka's tourism industry has seen growth despite decades of civil war in the country's north.
 Bangladesh and India have significantly developed their domestic tourism industries, such as in Cox's Bazar.
 South India's renowned temple cities, such as Tanjore, are located near the Bay of Bengal.
 In Bangladesh, the notable mosque city of Bagerhat is located near the Bay of Bengal.
 Myanmar has prioritized tourism development, particularly in cultural heritage sites like Mrauk U and Bagan.

 Transport

 The Port of Colombo in Sri Lanka handles over 5 million twenty-foot equivalent units (TEU)s of container traffic.
 The Port of Chittagong in Bangladesh handles over 2 million TEUs of container traffic.
 The Port of Chennai in India handles around 1.7 million TEUs of container traffic.
-Ports which handle over 100,000 TEUs of container traffic include the Port of Kolkata, Tuticorin Port Trust, the Port of Yangon, Port of Mongla and Port of Vizag.
+Ports that handle over 100,000 TEUs of container traffic include the Port of Kolkata, Tuticorin Port Trust, the Port of Yangon, the Port of Mongla, and the Port of Vizag.
 Colombo is the busiest seaport in BIMSTEC.
-Chittagong is the busiest seaport on the Bay of Bengal coastline, followed by Chennai, Kolkata, Tuticorin, Yangon, Visakhapatnam and Mongla.
+Chittagong is the busiest seaport on the Bay of Bengal coastline, followed by Chennai, Kolkata, Tuticorin, Yangon, Visakhapatnam, and Mongla.
 Sittwe Port and Hambantota are other important ports in the region.

 Thailand and India signed direct coastal shipping agreements with Bangladesh in 2016.